 IETF 90 IANAPLAN BoF Session

-On 24 July 2014, during the Internet Engineering Task Force (IETF) meeting in Toronto, a dedicated Birds-of-a-Feather (BoF) session was held to discuss the IANA oversight transition.
+On 24 July 2014, during the Internet Engineering Task Force (IETF) meeting in Toronto, a dedicated Birds-of-a-Feather (BoF) session was held to discuss the IANA stewardship transition.
 Approximately 150 people participated on-site, with more participating remotely.
 The session was chaired by Andrew Sullivan and Marc Blanchet.
 Session materials, including minutes and presentations, are available from the IETF website.

 Key points from this session: